ickemboi/ELECTROLINK/README.md

 # Electrolink Website

-Welcome to the Electrolink repository!
+Welcome to the Electrolink Website repository!
 This project aims to provide a user-friendly platform where users can browse content presented by electricians and directly get quotes for electrical services.

 ## Features

 - **Browse Content:** Users can explore various articles, tips, and tutorials on electrical topics presented by professional electricians.
 - **Get Quotes:** Users can easily request and receive quotes for electrical services.
+- **User Accounts:** Register and log in to manage your requests and bookmarked content.
 - **Responsive Design:** The website is optimized for both desktop and mobile devices.

 ## Technologies Used